Mental Health Diversion

 This new regulation can encourage individuals to seek treatment for mental disorders.
 It may help them become productive throughout their treatment.
 More importantly, it keeps defendants in need from being jailed for unreasonable lengths of time.

-If you or a loved one have been charged with a crime and may qualify for Mental Health Diversion, contact our Oakland criminal defense attorney today for a free case review.
+If you or a loved one have been charged with a crime and may qualify for Mental Health Diversion, contact our Oakland criminal defense attorney today for a case review.
 The Law Office of Nabiel C. Ahmed is the go-to firm for people in trouble, helping hundreds of people win dismissal, acquittal, or reduced charges.

 "Understands and Has Great Communication"He worked hard and diligently while going the extra mile.
 He was patient and caring during my ordeal and even followed up and checked on me afterwards.- Adarice